 I really enjoyed this book.
 It definitely feels like the beginning of a series, so hopefully there will be further Revelation Chronicles.
 This was my first time reading a LitRPG novel and it wasn't what I expected.
 The story begins with two sisters attempting to survive in a post-apocalyptic world.
 The setting is dangerous, with … Continue reading Review: Starter Zone – The Revelation Chronicles by Chris Pavesic

 Today, I have a versatile author and his lovely robotic assistant, Lisa.
 Give a hand, blog visit, and/or book review to C.S.
 Boyack Thanks to Charles for opening his blog up to guest authors.
 It seems like we’re always looking for places to post, and this is a great opportunity.

-Charles is a fantasy author, […]
+It's time for a new giveaway!
 Enter here to win a signed paperback of Mike Russell's Nothing Is Strange.
+Good luck!

 Exciting news!
 It's time for another Examining the Odd giveaway.
 This time, StrangeBooks.com have agreed to give away a full signed set of their books by author Mike Russell.
 They'll even throw in some cute little pin badges!

 Here are eight books by the incredible Lord Dunsany.
 If you haven't read any of his work before, you should definitely give him a try.
 If you have read some before, perhaps you'll discover some unknown pieces in this list.
 The Charwoman's Shadow An old woman who spends her days scrubbing the floors might be … Continue reading 8 Lord Dunsany Books

 Karl Edward Wagner